AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/noir.md

 Noir is a public good for developing ZK-provable programs and is independent from building products on the existing Aztec network.
 :::

+Other than "Vanilla" Noir that is used to write circuits, we have built a library so that Noir can be used to write smart contracts on top of the Aztec Sandbox.

 ## Who is Noir for?

 ### Application Developers